Blue Origin: History

 The company primarily employs an incremental approach from sub-orbital to orbital flight, with each developmental step building on its prior work.
 The company moved into the orbital spaceflight technology development business in 2014, initially as a rocket engine supplier via a contractual agreement to build the BE-4 rocket engine, for major US launch system operator United Launch Alliance (ULA).
 United Launch Alliance (ULA) has said that the first flight of its Vulcan Centaur heavy-lift launch vehicle is scheduled to launch in Q4 of 2023.
 The heavy-lift launch vehicles main power is supported by two BE-4 engines.
 On June 7, 2023, United Launch Alliance (ULA) performed a Flight Readiness Firing of the Vulcan Centaur rocket at launch pad 41 at the Cape Canaveral Space Force Station in Cape Canaveral, Florida, United States.
 The two BE-4 rocket engines worked as expected.

 In 2024, the company won its first National Security Space Launch (NSSL) contract.
 The New Glenn vehicle is to be used on the launches.

-On November 13, 2025 launched its first NASA mission, ESCAPADE, deploying two NASA science satellites to study Mars' atmosphere.
+On November 13, 2025 Blue Origin launched its first NASA mission, ESCAPADE, deploying two NASA science satellites to study Mars' atmosphere.
 The company utilized its New Glenn rocket and successfully landed the booster on a barge Landing Platform Vessel 1 named Jacklyn in the Atlantic Ocean.

+On May 28, 2026, during a static fire of New Glenn a catastrophic explosion occurred which industry experts described as generating the largest explosion in launch vehicle history, second only to the Russian N1 rocket explosion in 1969.
+The blast destroyed and crippled core infrastructure at LC-36, the custom-built launch site specifically for New Glenn.

+In June 2026, Blue Origin announced plans to modify Launch Complex 36 rather than rebuild it in its previous configuration following the May 28 New Glenn hot-fire anomaly.
+The company said the anomaly had damaged the launch complex's lightning tower, transporter-erector, and hydraulic cylinders, while other infrastructure remained usable.
+Blue Origin stated that it intended to return New Glenn to flight later in 2026.

+In July 2026, NASA and Blue Origin agreed to conduct second-stage hot-fire testing for New Glenn at NASA's B-2 test stand at the Stennis Space Center in Mississippi.
+The testing was intended to support development of New Glenn and future Artemis missions.

+In August 2026, Blue Origin reported that its investigation into the May 28 anomaly had determined that the failure originated at the main oxygen valve on one of the New Glenn's BE-4 engines.
+The company said inspections and component-level testing had confirmed the finding and that modified valve hardware was being manufactured.